pardot/api-docs/docs/kb/api-version-3/import.md

 ## Expiration

 Imports expire:
-1. 24 hours after creation if not submitted by setting to the "Ready" state.
-(No records will be imported in this case even if batches have been added.)
+1. 24 hours after creation if the import hasn't been submitted.
+No records are imported in this case, even if batches of data have been added.
 2. 7 days after completion.

-After an import expires, it cannot be changed, and attempts to check its status or retrieve error results will fail.
+After an import expires, it can't be changed and attempts to check its status or retrieve error results will fail.

 # Getting Started